-13.4.1 This section sets out the overall approach to the assessment and highlights the main potential impacts on surface water, flood risk and drainage receptors.

-Separate, more detailed, methodologies for the WFD compliance assessment and FRA can be found in Appendix 13.1 and Appendix 13.2, respectively.

-- 13.4.2 Two key groups of impacts have been identified for the purpose of defining impact significance: - Surface waters: these are potential effects on the physical (including hydrology and geomorphology), biological or chemical character of surface waters, potentially impacting on secondary receptors such as wetlands or abstractions, and WFD water body status. - Drainage and flood risk: these are the potential impacts of the project on site drainage, conveyance and surface water flooding. - 13.4.3 Whilst there are clear links between the two impact groups, the assessment of receptor sensitivity and magnitude of effect may differ.
-Definitions of receptor sensitivity and value and impact magnitude and significance are provided in the paragraphs below.
-These definitions have been developed with reference to guidance provided by the Department of Transport (2015) and Highways Agency (2008). - 13.4.4 Our proposed approach follows the four-level classification of receptor sensitivity and value and impact magnitude recommended by the Department of Transport (2015) (i.e. high, medium, low, negligible) rather than the five-level system recommended in Highways Agency (2008) (very high, high, medium, low, negligible) to ensure that it is consistent with the approach adopted in the other chapters of the EIA.
+- 13.4.1 This section sets out the overall approach to the assessment and highlights the main potential effects on surface water, flood risk and drainage receptors and builds on the methodology discussed in Chapter 6 Approach to EIA.
+Separate, more detailed, methodologies for the WFD compliance assessment and FRA can be found in Appendix 13.1 and Appendix 13.2, respectively. - 13.4.2 Two key groups of effects have been identified for the purpose of defining effect significance: - Surface waters: these are potential effects on the physical (including hydrology and geomorphology), biological or chemical character of surface waters, potentially impacting on secondary receptors such as wetlands or abstractions, and WFD water body status. - Drainage and flood risk: these are the potential effects of the project on-site drainage, conveyance and surface water flooding. - 13.4.3 Whilst there are clear links between the two impact groups, the assessment of receptor sensitivity and magnitude of effect may differ.
+Definitions of receptor sensitivity and value and effect magnitude and significance are provided in the paragraphs below.
+These definitions have been developed with reference to guidance provided by the Department of Transport (2015) and Highways Agency (2008). - 13.4.4 Our proposed approach is summarised in Chapter 6 Approach to EIA and follows the four-level classification of receptor sensitivity and value and effect magnitude recommended by the Department of Transport (2015) (i.e. high, medium, low, negligible) rather than the five-level system recommended in Highways Agency (2008) (very high, high, medium, low, negligible) to ensure that it is consistent with the approach adopted in the other chapters of the EIA.
 However, the Highways Agency (2008) guidance has been fully consulted and used to inform the definition of each key assessment term where appropriate.